e271828e/Flight.jl/docs/notes/design/framework_design.md

 ### 12.9 Shutdown protocol

-1. **Initiation:** `t_end` reached, or a control-plane stop (GUI, device handle, code).
+1. **Initiation:** `t_end` reached, a control-plane stop (GUI, device handle, code), or a `stop_on` face reading `true` in the just-published snapshot (model-detected termination, §15.5).
 The loop always completes the current boundary sequence — never stops mid-frame — publishes the final snapshot, then sets the sticky stopped status.
    Publishing first guarantees output devices can flush the true final state.
 2. **Wake all framework waits** (next-snapshot, pause): waiters observe the stopped status and unwind — a stop while paused therefore works.